 Despite the more recent hailing of spirulina as natures multivitamin, it seems we were a little behind the times with the Aztec’s being the original trend setters of spirulina consumption way back when it was a natural occurrence growing on alkaline lakes.
 Today spirulina is cultivated across the globe in a variety of warm sunny climates where it basically soaks in the sunshine and through photosynthesis develops its high nutrient profile.
 So what specifically does this sensational superfood contain?

 However, I know you didn’t come here just for the iron advice, so here you go, here’s another spirulina flavoured nutritional nugget to tie you over.
-CalciYUM or as the general fully-developed-adult population like to call it-Calcium is an imperative macro-mineral that you might be hard-pressed to find in a vegan or ovo-vegetarian diet but it is present in spirulina.
+Calcium is an imperative macro-mineral that you might be hard-pressed to find in a vegan or ovo-vegetarian diet but it is present in spirulina.
 Furthermore, micro-nutrients such a beta-carotene and chlorophyll also make an appearance.
 When compared to the likes of calcium & iron, these little guys might seem like the nutritional underdogs but with an antioxidant capacity that rivals vitamin C, their necessity in the diet shouldn’t be underestimated.

-But now here it is, the moment you’ve all been waiting for, the biggest, boldest and all around bestest feature of Spirulina has got to be protein content.
+But the biggest, boldest and all around bestest feature of Spirulina has got to be its protein content.
 Spirulina is positively protein packed with its physical makeup being approximately 70% protein by weight.
-This is more than any other plant or animal food source of the planet.
+This is more than any other plant or animal food source on the planet.

 Spirulina is the algae all rounder every vegan or vegetarian needs on a daily basis.
-The powder can be easily incorporated into more than just smoothies or juices, with its subtle salty flavour it is a complementary addition to any dinner dish or savoury snack – just take a look at this recipe and see how we use ours.
-And for those time-poor warriors out there we’ve got you sorted with our Spirulina in tablet form because we’d hate for you to miss out.
+The powder can be easily incorporated into more than just smoothies or juices, with its subtle salty flavour it is a complementary addition to any dinner dish or savoury snack.
+And for those busy working warriors out there we’ve got you sorted with a choice in spirulina tablets from either Pro-life or Vita-fit.